All Episodes

 Hi, Rush.

-I gotta tell you this this something for nothing mentality in regards to our health care system is going to ruin uh the health care in the city in this country.
+I've got to tell you, this something for nothing mentality in regards to our health care system is going to ruin the health care in this country.

 And what we have been getting lately are people from a group home with drug addiction problems.

-We lose money on the deal, and we're exposing ourselves to uh health risks as well.
+We lose money on the deal, and we're exposing ourselves to health risks as well.

-They have these expensive video games, expensive chimps, and you think they can buy this, but they can't buy their own health insurance or take the state.
+They have these expensive video games, expensive gym shoes, and you think they can buy this, but they can't buy their own health insurance or take it.

 We've got to do it for the children.